 HSBC strengthens energy policy

-HSBC will stop providing financing for new coal-fired power plants as part of its efforts to support a transition to a low-carbon economy.
+HSBC wants to be a leader in sustainable energy transition and therefore is announcing today a withdrawal from the coal fired power sector, as part of its efforts to support a transition to a low-carbon economy.

 In addition to this policy change, HSBC has also pledged not to provide financial services for:

 - New offshore oil and gas projects in the Arctic

 - New large dams for hydro-electric projects inconsistent with the World Commission on Dams Framework

 - New nuclear projects inconsistent with the International Atomic Energy Agency (IAEA) standards

 HSBC has been a long-standing supporter of its customers who operate in the energy sector and the majority of the investment needed to enable the energy transition will need to come from companies that operate in this space.